cubiclesoft/ultimate-web-scraper/docs/multi_async_helper.md

 Asynchronous, or non-blocking, sockets allow for a lot of powerful functionality such as scraping multiple pages and sites simultaneously from a single script.
 However, management of the entire process can result in a lot of extra code.
 This class manages the nitty-gritty details of queueing up and simultaneously retrieving content from multiple URLs.
 It is a powerful class, though, which means it can be used for other I/O related things besides sockets (e.g. files).

+Using MultiAsyncHelper for bulk web scraping tasks is NOT recommended.
+Running concurrent requests to the same destination network has a much higher likelihood of getting noticed by a system administrator and result in an IP address block.

 Example usage:

 ```php